 To date, Earth Hour has now been embraced and supported by over 50 million people in 154 countries across all seven continents.
 Participate with supporters from around the world by turning off your lights for an hour on Saturday, Mar.
 29, at 8.30 p.m.

 The Smart Grid and Earth Hour

-As the world participates and celebrates in this year’s Earth hour, a focus on the smart grid, energy efficiently, and reliability becomes clear.
+As the world participates and celebrates in this year’s Earth hour, a focus on the smart grid, energy efficiency and reliability becomes clear.
 Most power outages originate in the distribution grid — the equipment connecting your home to the neighborhood power substation.
-The major cause of outages is due to severe weather like tornadoes, hurricanes, and other natural causes.
+The major cause of outages is due to severe weather like tornadoes, hurricanes and other natural causes.
 Some outages are due to equipment failures.
-These impacts to homeowners can range from the inconvenience of losing air conditioning on a hot summer day to adverse health impacts in the case of people who rely on electricity for critical medical equipment.
+The impacts to homeowners can range from the inconvenience of losing air conditioning on a hot summer day to adverse health impacts with people who rely on electricity for critical medical equipment.

 Making the U.S. electric grid more intelligent is one way to participate in energy conservation to reduce carbon emissions by up to 5 percent.
 Just changing overall electricity consumption and adjusting behavior saves energy, money and increases electricity reliability.

 So while participating in Earth Hour, learn more about the smart grid, how it can affect you and how to be a more energy conscious user by visiting here.